-Originally offered for sale last year, this 1930s Connell, Ward and Lucas modernist house in Worcester Park, Kingston Upon Thames, Surrey is back with new photos and a new agent.
+Originally offered for sale last year, this 1930s Connell, Ward and Lucas modern house in Worcester Park, Kingston Upon Thames, Surrey is back with a new agent and a new lower asking price.

 In fact, the house was featured as far back as 2012 on the site, when it was offered for rental, with an asking price of £3,250 per month.
 But there’s no longer a rental option.
 This one is to buy only.

-Regardless of the finish, this is still a wonderful piece of grade II-listed architecture.
+Regardless of the finish and the photos, this is still a wonderful piece of grade II-listed architecture.

 That includes The Saltings modernist property in Hayling Island, Hampshire, the 1930s property in Rickmansworth, Hertfordshire, the Sun Houses in Amersham, Buckinghamshire and of course, the Amyas Connell-designed High & Over in Amersham and the 1930s Connell, Ward & Lucas-designed 66 Frognal modernist house in London NW3.
 Every one a stunner.

 The one here, dating back to 1937, survives as well, with much of the forward-thinking design untouched, At least, in architectural terms.
 The bold, angular design the walls of glazing and those rather eye-catching overhangs for example.
 It looks just as impressive from the rear too as well as from the road.
 Love the gate at the end of the drive.

 Inside, it’s more of a mixed bag for the purists, but overall the finish is generally in keeping with the architecture.
-No one has tried turning this into a country cottage finish here thankfully.
-However, there is one significant change, with the house designed to be able to be split into two apartments but is now a single house.
+No sign of a country cottage finish here thankfully.
+However, there is one significant change, with the house designed to be split into two apartments.
+However, it is now a single house.
 If I didn’t tell you that, you probably wouldn’t have known.
 A seamless conversion and one that really does work.
 I’ve seen a few similar projects that don’t.

 Inside, the current owner has gone for a rather modern and neutral finish, with white being the dominant colour and space generally being free-flowing.